marcoromanelli-github/docs/guides/slurm/job-submission.md

 Explanation:
 - `#!/bin/bash`: This line indicates that the script should be run in the bash shell.
 - `#SBATCH --job-name`: Sets the name of the job.
-- `#SBATCH --output`: Specifies the writing path of the standard output as well as the name of the output file.
+- `#SBATCH --output`: Defines the names of the standard output for your job at your desired path.
+- `#SBATCH --error`: Defines error log files for your job at your desired path.
-- `#SBATCH --ntasks`: Number of tasks.
+- `#SBATCH --ntasks`: Number of tasks or processes.
 In this case, it's a single-task job.
+- `#SBATCH --mem`: Total memory in megabytes (here, 8000MB or 8GB).
 - `#SBATCH --time`: The maximum time for the job (here, 10 minutes).
-- `#SBATCH --mem-per-cpu`: Memory per CPU in megabytes.
+- `#SBATCH --mem-per-cpu`: Memory per CPU in megabytes (here, 1000MB or 1GB).
 - `module load python/3.8`: Loads the Python module.
 - `python my_script.py`: The command to run your Python script.